Breast Reconstruction Surgery

 Other Tissues May Be Used for Flap Breast Reconstruction

-If you do not have enough abdominal tissue, flap breast reconstruction may be performed with tissue from the buttocks (SGAP flap), the backside of the upper thigh (PAP flap), the inner thigh (TUG /DUG / VUG flap) or the back muscle (Lat dorsi/TDAP flap).
+If you do not have enough abdominal tissue, the tissue is not surgically available or another tissue area is preferred, flap breast reconstruction may be performed with tissue from the backside of the upper inner thigh (PAP, TUG /DUG/VUG flap), the lower back or buttocks (LAP flap or SGAP flap), or the back muscle (Lat dorsi/TDAP flap).
 In some cases, your surgeon may recommend using two flaps for one breast.
 This may be done if extra tissue is needed to fill the breast mound.

 Success Rate, Complications

 Overall, breast reconstruction flap surgery at Duke has a 98% success rate.
 In rare cases, the flap does not receive adequate blood flow and the tissue must be removed.
 Other risks of surgery include infection and slow wound healing.
 As part of your breast cancer team, we meet with you regularly after your surgery to ensure you are healing appropriately.
-We are on the lookout for any complications that may arise so we can treat them immediately.
+We watch for complications that may arise so we can treat them immediately.

 Additional Surgeries May Be Needed

 No matter what type of reconstructive procedure you undergo, there is a good chance that secondary revision surgery will be needed.
 It may be difficult to achieve your goals in one surgery.
-Typically it takes two or three procedures performed over a one-year time period to achieve the final result.
+Typically it takes two or three procedures, performed over one to two years, to achieve the final result.
 We work with you and your schedule to achieve realistic goals in the safest manner possible.

 Best Cancer Hospital in North Carolina